 If you’re new to budgeting, it can feel overwhelming.
 Start simple.
 The point is to start.
 Knowledge is power but it can’t be accessed if you refuse to begin.
 To help with your budgeting journey, I’ve created a basic budgeting template.
 You can download the template or use as a reference to create your own.
 High five, rockstar – congrats on getting started!

 Bite-Size Budget on the Gram

 Visit Travel with TMc on Instagram to get bite-sized budget information, tips, and tricks to put in your pocket.
 Curious how I’ve afforded 10 years of travel?
-Check out how to Pay Yourself to Travel and get started making travel an accessible reality instead of an Instagram mirage.
+Learn how to Pay Yourself to Travel like I do and get started making travel an accessible reality instead of an Instagram mirage.

 Happy budgeting, friends! 🙂